Adjuvant Avelumab in Merkel Cell Cancer

 ARM II: Patients receive placebo IV over 1 hour once every 15 days for the first 120 days (Induction Phase 1), once every 30 days for the next 120 days (Induction Phase 2), and then once every 120 days (Maintenance Phase) for a maximum of 720 days (approximately 24 months or 2 years total) in the absence of disease progression or unacceptable toxicity.

-After completion of study treatment, patients are followed up every 6 months for 3 years for a minimum of 5 years from study treatment initiation.
+After completion of study treatment, patients are followed up every 4 months for 2 years, then every 6 months for 3 years for a minimum of 5 years from randomization.

 Fred Hutch / University of Washington Cancer Consortium

 - Clinicaltrials.gov ID NCT03271372